-- 1. Remove all objects from the charging pocket.
+- Remove all objects from the charging pocket.
 The system may not charge if there are any objects in between the smartphone and charging pocket. - 2.
-With the smartphone screen facing the rear of the vehicle, slowly insert the smartphone into the charging pocket until a green + appears on r on the infotainment displau.
+With the smartphone screen facing the rear of the vehicle, slowly insert the smartphone into the charging pocket until a green appears on on the infotainment display.
 This indicates that the smartphone is properly positioned and charging.
-If + turns yellow, ensure that the charging pocket is clear of any objects and that the smartphone is capable of wireless charging before repositioning it.
-If + does not illuminate, the smartphone may need to be repositioned.
-To reposition, remove the smartphone from the charging pocket, turn it 180 degrees, and wait three seconds before placing/aligning the smartphone into the charging pocket again.
+If turns yellow, ensure that the charging pocket is clear of any objects and that the smartphone is capable of wireless charging before repositioning it.
+If does not illuminate, the smartphone may need to be repositioned.